Recipe for contentment

 A passion for woodworking

 My main passion is creating shoji lamps, especially in the shape of various polyhedra.
 This provides a focus for my creative expression that is both whimsical and practical, a balance I enjoy.

 I also appreciate quality.
 The few times I've wandered into furniture stores I've had either an allergic reaction to the shoddiness of manufacturing or just plain sticker shock, so in most cases I've opted to make my own stuff: simple but well made bookshelves, desks, end tables, bed platforms, and so on.

 A glimpse of my current woodworking project

-Late 2013.
-While I was working on the final steps of the Pentafleur lamp, I began thinking about a lamp in the shape of the Catalan deltoidal hexecontahedron (also known as the Trapezoidal hexecontahedron), which is made up of 60 deltoid-shaped faces.
-It's the dual of the Pentafleur, which is in the shape of a rhombicosidodecahedron.
+In late 2013, while I was finishing the Pentafleur lamp, I began thinking about a lamp in the shape of the Catalan deltoidal hexecontahedron.
+Made up of 60 deltoid-shaped faces, it's the dual of the Pentafleur (rhombicosidodecahedron).

-I really love the deltoid shape.
-One of my earliest lamp shade projects was a pair of shoji screens in the shape of kites that I used as shades for a pair of lamps hanging in the corners of a room.
-I still have one of them hanging in my workshop because its shape inspires me.
+I really love the deltoidf.
+One of my earliest lamp shade projects was a pair of small shoji screens in the shape of kites that I used as shades for two bulbs hanging in the corners of a room.
+I still have one of the shades hanging in my workshop, simply because its shape inspires me.

 Appreciating the tools that make it possible

 I've spent a bit of time reading online tool reviews and have found that I value the personal reviews of other individual woodworkers the most, so I've posted some thoughts about the tools I appreciate using: Woodworking tool reviews.